skamens-fordham/cisc5595-assignment3-template/README.md

-# CISC 5595 Assignment 3: Process Scheduling
+# Operating Systems Assignment 3: Process Scheduling

 In this assignment, we will enhance our Process class so that we can simulate a "running" process.
 We will then implement two different CPU scheduling algorithms using this capability, and update our test program to execute the algorithms.